silverstripe/developer-docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 ### Setup {#history-viewer-setup}

-Regardless of which version of `silverstripe/graphql` your project uses, the setup will be the same - you'll have some `DataObject` model, somewhere to view that model (e.g. in a `ModelAdmin`), and some basic javascript to tell the history viewer how to handle requests for your model.
+This example assumes you have some `DataObject` model and somewhere to view that model (e.g. in a `ModelAdmin`).
+We'll walk you through the steps required to add some javascript to tell the history viewer how to handle requests for your model.

 For this example we'll start with this simple `DataObject`: